-This course introduces the student to human diseases and conditions frequently encountered in the healthcare field.
-The diseases and conditions addressed are presented by body system to include signs and symptoms of the disease, pathophysiology, diagnosis, treatment options, prognosis, prevention and patient teaching.
-The ICD-10-CM codes are also included for each disease process.
-(Prerequisite MED115 and MED116) MED130 - Medical Billing & Reimbursement 3 credits
+This course introduces the student to human conditions frequently diseases and encountered in the healthcare field.
+The diseases and conditions addressed are presented by body system to include signs symptoms the of disease. and pathophysiology, diagnosis, treatment options, prognosis, prevention and patient The ICD-10-CM codes are also teaching. included for each disease (Prerequisite: MED115 and MED116)

+MED130 - Medical Billing & Reimbursement 3 credits

 This course introduces the fundamental elements of medical insurance payment systems and reimbursements.
 Students will examine different types of healthcare insurance coverage, the medical billing cycle, and protected health information will be identified and discussed as applied to the Health Insurance Portability and Accountability Act.
-Students will explore the terminology and functions of major commercial and governmental payers such as: managed care plans, the Blue Plans, Medicare, Medicaid, TRICARE, CHAMPVA, and Workers' Compensation.
+Students will explore the terminology and functions of major commercial and governmental payers such as: managed care plans, the Blue Plans,

+Medicare, Medicaid, TRICARE, CHAMPVA, and Workers' Compensation.